Skip Navigation

 • New York University has also welcomed DefaultVeg with open arms, adopting plant-based defaults in its student government and in the Office of the Provost.
 Both students and administrators recognize the transformative potential of plant-based defaults.
 NYU’s Office of Sustainability also went DefaultVeg, curbing the school’s emissions through plant power, following in the footsteps of Harvard’s Office of Sustainability.

-• On the West Coast, Western Washington University’s College of the Environment has adopted plant-based by default for their campus.
+• On the West Coast, Western Washington University’s College of the Environment has adopted plant-based by default for its campus.

 • University of San Diego, Pitzer College, and Pomona College all opted to focus on coffee, making lattes and cappuccinos with oat milk by default, thanks to the work of student fellows with New Roots Institute.
 Cornell University also eliminated its dairy default, along with the upcharge on plant milk, across campus.

-In addition to progress led by student ambassadors, more than 400 schools have begun to incorporate plant-based nudges in their dining halls as the result of a collaboration between DefaultVeg and Sodexo, one of the largest university foodservice providers.
+In addition to progress led by student ambassadors, more than 400 schools have begun incorporating plant-based nudges into their dining halls as a result of a collaboration between DefaultVeg and Sodexo, one of the largest university foodservice providers.

 Learn more about where plant-based defaults are making an impact →

-The plant-forward food wave doesn’t stop at U.S. borders
+The plant-forward dining wave doesn’t stop at U.S. borders.

-Oxford, Copenhagen, and the University of Victoria have all embraced plant-based defaults in one way or another, as it should be: movements are built in community, and we all share the same planet.
-With just a few simple changes to our cafeterias and dinner plates, we can make a sizable dent in greenhouse gas emissions.
-Transforming our food system is a cooperative effort, but luckily, plant-based food includes—and benefits—everyone.
+Oxford, Copenhagen, and the University of Victoria have all adopted plant-based defaults in one way or another, as they should: movements are built on community, and we all share the same planet.
+With just a few simple changes to our cafeterias and dinner plates, we can significantly reduce greenhouse gas emissions.
+Transforming our food system is a collaborative effort, but fortunately, plant-based food benefits—and includes—everyone.

 How can students get involved?

-The Better Food Foundation’s DefaultVeg Student Internship Program provides students with a structured approach to advocating for plant-based defaults on campus.
-Ambassadors improve their research, communication, advocacy, negotiation, project management, and leadership skills throughout the program, all while pushing for a more sustainable food system.
+BFF’s DefaultVeg Internship Program offers students a structured approach to advocating for plant-based defaults on campus.
+Students enhance their research, communication, advocacy, negotiation, project management, and leadership skills throughout the program, all while working towards a more sustainable and plant-forward food system.

 Latest Universities News